mobiletonster/blogposts/code/aspnetcore/aspnetcore-usersecrets.md

-## Safely store app secrets in ASP.NET Core
+## Safely store app secrets in ASP.NET core
 Applications often need to store secrets, such as client_id and client_secret for OAuth connections or database connection strings.
 In the old days, it was not uncommon to store these secrets in the code and compile them as hard coded values.
 Today, this practice is less desirable and external configuration settings that can be changed without requiring a recompile of an application is much preferred.
 However, this new capability comes with a new set of responsibilities.

 In this article, we will learn about a few different ways to secure our secrets and make them configurable by environment for our applications.
 It is a best practice to avoid checking in our secrets to source control where they may be inadvertantly (or intentionally) leaked.